-(p) Loss per share:
+(o) Loss per share:

 Basic loss per share is calculated using the weighted average number of shares outstanding during the year.
 The Company uses the treasury stock method to compute the dilutive effect of options, warrants and similar instruments.
 Under this method the dilutive effect on loss per share is recognized based on the use of proceeds that could be obtained upon exercise of such options, warrants and similar instruments.
 It assumes that the proceeds would be used to purchase common shares at the average market price during the period.
-This calculation generally produces an anti-dilutive effect for loss years.
+In a loss period, stock options and warrants are anti-dilutive.

-(q) Revenue recognition:
+(p) Revenue recognition:

-Revenue is recognized when the Company's product is shipped, the title is transferred to the customer and collection of the amount billed is considered reasonably assured.
+Revenue is recognized when the Company's product is received, the title is transferred to the customer, and collection of the amount billed is considered reasonably assured.

-Customer deposits consists of payments received in advance of revenue recognition from shipment of products described above.
+Customer deposits consist of amounts received in advance from customers who have not had their products shipped.
 Revenue is recognized as the revenue recognition criteria are met.

-(r) Government assistance:
+(q) Government assistance: